nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 ### Put a Document Under Legal Hold

 There are different ways to put a document under a [legal hold]({{page page='nuxeo-retention-management'}}#legal-hold).
-You can apply a legal hold to a single document or to several documents in a row.
+You can apply a legal hold to a single document or to several documents at once.

 #### From a Document View